kstenerud/streamux/streamux-specification.md

 The choice of bit counts will affect the characteristics of the session.
 Depending on your use case and operating environment, certain aspects will be more important than others:

+* Small ID bit count: Limits the maximum number of simultaneous outstanding requests.
+* Large ID bit count: Requires more memory and complexity to keep track of outstanding requests.
 * Small length bit count: Increases the marginal costs of the header, losing useful bandwidth to overhead.
 * Large length bit count: Increases the buffer size required to support the maximum message chunk length.
-* Small ID bit count: Limits the maximum number of simultaneous outstanding requests.
-* Large ID bit count: Requires more memory and complexity to keep track of outstanding requests.

 Note: An ID bit count of 0 means that there can be only one message in-flight at a time (all messages are implicitly ID 0).
 A length bit count of 0 is invalid.

-The total number of bits negotiated (length bits + ID bits) will determine the [message chunk header](#message-header-encoding) size for the duration of the session:
+The total number of bits negotiated (ID bits + length bits) will determine the [message chunk header](#message-header-encoding) size for the duration of the session:

 | Total Bits Negotiated | Message Header Size |
 | --------------------- | ------------------- |